 - The Glucose Test – usually done between 24 – 28 weeks, well go more in detail about this test below.

-Besides the normal, everyday test that come with going to your OB every month of your pregnancy – blood drawn, pee test, blood pressure check, weight gain tracker.
+Besides the normal, everyday test that comes with going to your OB every month of your pregnancy – blood is drawn, pee test, blood pressure check, weight gain tracker.

 11. Do I Need To Drink The Glucose Sugar Drink?

 The glucose test that your doctor will perform checks for gestational diabetes.

 What you can expect from this test:

 - Then you will be given a drinkable solution (usually orange flavored)

 - After the drink you will sit for an hour then